Shayetet 13: Persian Gulf crisis

+Israel-Gaza war

+Shayetet 13 has had an extensive role in the Gaza war.
+During the October 7 attacks, the unit participated in the fighting to recapture areas in southern Israel overrun by Hamas.
+A force of Shayetet 13 commandos retook the Sufa military outpost as part of the Battle of Sufa, and the unit's commandos also took part in fighting in Be'eri, Kfar Aza, Sa'ad, Mefalsim, and Nir Oz.
+During the fighting in southern Israel, Shayetet 13 commandos killed more than 60 enemy fighters and rescued about 250 hostages.
+Shayetet 13 commandos captured Muhammad Abu Ghali, the deputy commander of the southern division of Hamas' naval force, during the fighting.

+Shortly before the main Israeli ground invasion of the Gaza Strip began, Shayetet 13 commandos carried out a seaborne raid against military infrastructure used by Hamas' Nukhba naval commando force.
+Shayetet 13 commandos took part in the Israeli invasion of the Gaza Strip.
+In November 2023, Shayetet 13 commandos backed by tanks of the 188th Armored Brigade, combat engineers, and air support took over the Gaza harbor, which was used as a training base for Hamas naval commandos, in an operation in which 10 militants were killed.
+In December 2023, Shayetet 13 and the 401st Brigade raided a series of schools in Gaza City's Sheikh Radwan neighborhood, uncovering hundreds of weapons, as well as killing several militants and capturing dozens.
+During the Battle of Jabalia, Shayetet 13 commandos along with soldiers of the 551st Reserve Brigade raided Hamas' general security headquarters in Jabalia.

 Other operations

 In 1985, a Shayetet 13 raid sank a PLO boat in Algeria.
 In 2012, Shayetet 13 commandos seized a Liberian-flagged German cargo ship on suspicion that it was carrying weapons, but no weaponry was found.
 That same year, numerous members of Shayetet 13 were awarded citations for covert operations in enemy territory after the unit had carried out a series of operations which resulted in "many successes" according to the IDF.
 In 2013, it was reported that Shayetet 13 commandos had installed espionage equipment on an island close to the Syrian city of Tartus which enabled Israel to monitor the Russian naval presence there.

 Many of Shayetet 13's missions are classified, though some known or suspected activities of the unit have been revealed by other means.
 In one example, Zeev Almog, the former commander of the unit, remarked that during his time, 23 ships were raided and 7 sunk by the unit, without elaborating.
 Retired Israeli Navy Colonel Mike Eldar said that "Israel can arrange an operation where it sends a team from Shayetet 13 to attach a mine to a ship, which can even be done at the port of destination or any other way station.
 The [commandos] can easily swim to the ship undetected, and many such operations have been carried out over the years against terrorists or states."